-- Copies C ,, and reported, and the
+•

-Name: st First Middle Date of f Birth:
+st First Middle Date of f Birth:

-TESTING - Students ar I IGRA blood test OR a P • e in the nursing program.
-This may read 48-72 hours later.
+TUBERCULOSIS TESTING - Students are required to have annual TB testing while in the nursing program.
+This may be with either an IGRA blood test OR a PPD.
+One-step PPD process: PPD placed, read 48-72 hours later.

 Date Resul t

 IGRA (Interferon-Gamma Release Assay) ☐ Negative Positive

 Date Placed Date Read Result Interpretation

 PPD Step 1: mm Negative Positive

-If reading is po sitive, chest x-ray is re -
+If reading is po sitive, chest x-ray is re quired.

 Chest X-ray: Date Result

-chese x ray.
+Cliest A-lay.
 Normal Abnormal

-Isoniazid Proph ıylaxis: 🗌 No 🔲 Y es, Dates:
+Isoniazid Proph nylaxis: No Y es, Dates:

 Comments:

-TO BE COMPLETED BY THE HEALTHCARE PROVIDER
+TO BE CO MPLETED BY THE HE ALTHCARE PROV IDER

 ed a health history and p

-In my opinion, In my opinion, is free of communicable disease and is able to meet the physical (Printed Name of Student)
+In my opinion, Printed Name of Stud is free of co ommunicable disea se and is able to meet the physical

-mands associated with t
+and mental der mands associated with ty cperiences.

-is able to is able to participate in clinical nursing experiences without restrictions.
+is able to participate in clinical nur rsing experiences with out restrictions.

 is able to participate in clinical nursing experiences with the following restrictions:

 Provi der's Signature: Date:

 Provi der's Printed Name:

-e: ()
+Phon e: ()

-se Number: State:
+Licen se Number: State: